merenbach/hotel-juliet/README.md

 ## What is it?

 Hotel Juliet is a framework for classic cryptographic ciphers.
-Currently this means various mono- and polyalphabetic substitution ciphers.
+Currently this means various monoalphabetic substitution, polyalphabetic substitution, and transposition ciphers.

 If your project requirements include such terms as `AES`, `DES`, `block`, `stream`, or `asymmetric`, it is possible (if not probable) that this framework will disappoint.